Michaelangel007/you_have_to_win_the_game_world_map/README.md

 The game uses the font file `Senior_24.dds` which is an image in a DirectX format.
 It has two minor problems:

 * It doesn't have all 256 glyphs.
 * It has a non-standard 15 characters per row instead of the standard 16x16 character grid.
+(Probably due to the 1 pixel border around each character thus only 15 characters fit.)

 * ![CGA Font](pics/PC_Senior_24.png)